**Sponsored Post: Yarn for this design was provided by WeCrochet.**

 The PDF features the full written pattern, which contains full-color supplemental photos, helpful crochet tips and tricks, and a supplemental video showing how to work this pattern.
-The PDF also includes step-by-step photo tutorials and linked video tutorials for all special stitches, a consolidated pattern stripped down to just row instructions for more experienced crocheters, handy stitch chart, color planner (in case you prefer to make in more than one color), and yarn and row trackers!
+The PDF also includes step-by-step photo tutorials and linked video tutorials for all special stitches, a consolidated pattern stripped down to just row instructions for more experienced crocheters, and a handy stitch chart.

 Why the PDF?

 What’s so cool about my PDF?
 Everything!